 To sieve cottage cheese, place it into a strainer, and using the back of a tablespoon, press down to pass cottage cheese through the fine mesh.
 Try to work in small batches at a time.

-Place butter in a microwave-safe medium bowl, cover it with a plate or plastic film, melt it in the microwave at 50 percent power for 30 to 60 seconds.
+Place butter in a microwave-safe medium bowl, cover it with a plate or plastic film, and melt it in the microwave at 50 percent power for 30 to 60 seconds.
 Let it cool a bit.

 Use a silicone brush to brush a stoneware pie plate with melted butter.
 Keep the rest of the butter for later.

-In a large mixing bowl, combine cottage cheese, sour cream, eggs, vanilla extract, and mix with a hand whisk (photo 1).
+In a large mixing bowl, combine cottage cheese, sour cream, eggs, and vanilla extract, and mix with a hand whisk (photo 1).

 Fold in almond flour and gently mix again.
 Add the remaining melted butter and combine (photo 2).